Skip to main content

 Feedback is sent back to Tusk

-The developer or agent can report which scenarios were useful, which tests were incorporated, and what should improve in future runs.
+The developer or agent reports which scenarios were useful and which tests were incorporated, so Tusk can improve future runs.

 Principles